LNHS and The Christian Mission partner and collect food for pantry

 In addition to the need for these tangible items, LaCount shared the need for volunteers as well.

-Those wishing to donate their time by volunteering Tuesday through Friday can sign up on their website at www.ourchristianmission.org and click on the ‘Get Involved’ tab.
+Those wishing to donate their time by volunteering Tuesday through Friday can sign up on the website at www.ourchristianmission.org and click the ‘Get Involved’ tab.

-“By donating to The Christian Mission,” LaCount shared, “you are helping families access essential services that prevent hunger and homelessness through education, mentoring and the necessary skills to move forward.”
+“By donating to The Christian Mission, you are helping families access essential services that prevent hunger and homelessness through education, mentoring and the necessary skills to move forward,” LaCount shared.